Mohd-Arbaz-Bes/twitter-clone/README.md

 # Twitter Clone

-A responsive Twitter clone UI built with React and Tailwind CSS.
+A responsive Twitter clone UI built with Tailwind CSS.
 This project replicates the modern Twitter (X) interface with a clean and responsive design.

 ## 🚀 Features